Bob Starr (wrestler): Early career (1988–1990)

-Work as a preliminary wrestler (1990–1991)
+WWF and WCW (1990–1991)

 In 1990, Starr joined the World Wrestling Federation making his debut with Bobby Knight in a tag team match against both The Executioners (Pain & Agony) and Legion of Doom (Hawk & Animal) at a television taping in Utica, New York.
 Starr had been brought into the promotion by Tony Garea, on the advice of fellow Maryland wrestler Duane Gill (Pain), and would continue to appear on WWF television and house shows up and down the East Coast and Northeastern United States during his first run in the promotion.

 At the time he was working part-time at a used car dealership when Gill convinced him to quit his job to tour with the WWF.
 A year later, Starr took part in a 40-man battle royal including WWF Intercontinental Champion Bret Hart, Davey Boy Smith, Virgil, Kato, Owen Hart, Koko B. Ware, Tito Santana, Kerry von Erich, Tatanka, Sgt.
 Slaughter, Rick Martel, Berzerker, Skinner, Duane Gill, Jim Brunzell, Barry Horowitz, Jim Powers, Barry Hardy, Bob Knight, the Beverly Brothers, The Nasty Boys, and WWF World Tag Team Champions Money Inc. (Ted DiBiase & IRS); Starr was eliminated by one of the Beverly Brothers.
-It was held at the Civic Centre in Ottawa, Ontario and later aired on July 6 edition of WWF Prime Time Wrestling.
+It was held at the Civic Centre in Ottawa, Ontario and later aired on the July 6 edition of WWF Prime Time Wrestling.

 In July 1991, Starr also made his debut in World Championship Wrestling against Nikita Koloff in Salisbury, Maryland.
 With the exception of occasional appearances in the WWF (his last tour was in 1994), he would continue wrestling for the company making over 250 television appearances and countless house shows for the next 6 years.

 It was during this period that Starr worked as an independent agent, like many who worked as preliminary wrestlers, allowing him to continue wrestling anywhere he wished, such as his later commitments to the Mid-Eastern Wrestling Federation, as long as he was able to make his television appearances.
 In time, he would become a familiar face on WWF and WCW television programming, in addition to television shows run by independent promotions.